What is Video Streaming: System Requirements Comparison

 The Streamlabs website does not specify any limitations on input sources, so one can assume that any of the inputs supported above will be supported with Streamlabs OBS.

-When it comes to comparing Streamlabs vs OBS for video input sources, Streamlabs supports all input sources, whereas OBS only supports a limited amount of video sources.
+When comparing Streamlabs vs OBS for video input sources, Streamlabs supports all input sources, whereas OBS only supports a limited amount of video sources.

 Multi-Source Streaming